Deep Point Cloud Normal Estimation via Triplet Learning: Method

 \subsection{Normal Estimation}

 Next we aim to estimate the patch normal (i.e., the normal of the central point) from each patch's latent representation.
 This is accomplished by the normal estimation network which simply involves several MLPs.
 To train the normal estimation network, we firstly sample a patch and pre-process it in the same way as Sec.~\ref{sec:pre-process}.
 Then, we feed the patch into the feature encoder to obtain its 1 $\times$ 1024 latent representation which then becomes the input for the normal estimation network.
-The output is a 3 $\times$ 1 normal vector.
+The output is a 1 $\times$ 3 normal vector.

-As for the loss function for normal estimation, we define the cosine similarity between the estimated normal, $n'_{p_{i}}$, and ground truth normals within the patch, $\{n_{p_j} | p_j \in \mathcal{P}_i\}$ to facilitate the training.
+As for the loss function for normal estimation, we define the cosine similarity between the estimated normal, $n'_{p_{i}}$, and ground-truth normals within the patch, $\{n_{p_j} | p_j \in \mathcal{P}_i\}$.
 We set the exponent of the cosine of the angle to 8, for the sake of preserving sharp features.
-Inspired by~\cite{Lu_Pointfilter_2021}, we also add a weighting scheme that takes into consideration the cosine similarity of the ground truth patch's central point normal and the neighbouring ground-truth normals.
+Inspired by~\cite{Lu_Pointfilter_2021}, we also introduce a weighting scheme that takes into consideration the cosine similarity of the ground-truth patch's central point normal and the neighbouring ground-truth normals.
 Therefore, the weighted loss function $L_N$ for the normal estimation network and its weight function $\theta(n_{p_i},n_{p_j})$ are given by:

-Here, $p_j$ are points in $\mathcal{P}_i$, $p_i$ is the patch's central point, $\theta(n_{p_i},n_{p_j})$ is the weighting function based on the ground truth patch's central point normal and the normals of neighbouring points. $\sigma_s$ is the support angle which is set to 15 degrees by default.
-Since the input patch $\mathcal{P}_i$ is rotated by the rotation matrix $R$, we multiply the predicted normal by the inverse matrix $R^{-1}$ to get the normal for the patch's central point in the original space.
+Here, $p_j$ are points in $\mathcal{P}_i$, $p_i$ is the patch's central point, and $\theta(n_{p_i},n_{p_j})$ is the weighting function based on the ground-truth patch's central point normal and the normals of neighbouring points. $\sigma_s$ is the support angle which is set to 15 degrees by default.
+Since the input patch $\mathcal{P}_i$ is rotated by the rotation matrix $R$, we multiply the predicted normal by the inverse matrix $R^{-1}$ to get the final normal $\tilde{n}_{p_i}$ for the patch's central point in the original space.